Ballet Flats Got A New Look This Season

 I first caught wind of the shoe’s makeover via an Instagram post by NYC-based brand Khaite's creative director Catherine Holstein.
-Designed for the brand's pre-fall ‘20 collection, the Ashland Ballet Flat came up higher on the top than a regular ballet flat, had a squared-off toe, and was topped with a delicate string bow.
+Designed for the brand's pre-autumn ‘20 collection, the Ashland Ballet Flat came up higher on the top than a regular ballet flat, had a squared-off toe, and was topped with a delicate string bow.
 I immediately wanted a pair.
-And given that the style in both white and black are almost completely sold-out — despite costing $660 — I wasn't the only one.
+And given that the style in both white and black are almost completely sold-out — despite costing £560— I wasn't the only one.

 With a newfound love for the silhouette, I started spotting ballet flats with a high throat everywhere.
 I found myself yearning to buy The Row’s mesh slippers and Loewe’s crystal-embellished flats; I imagined walking into Mansur Gavriel’s millennial pink store in SoHo and leaving with a pair of Dream Ballerinas.
 Unlike the classic ballerina flats, this year’s selection is unexpected, with materials like mesh and more angular silhouettes, yet still timeless and versatile.